darlacameron/intro-to-d3-nicar-2020/3-sculpting-data/README.md

 `d3.csv()` returns a Promise which loads and parses our data.
 The function we pass to `.then()` will be called when our data is ready to use.

 Now we have data.
-Let’s examine the structure of one entry in the array, noting the variable names and what type they are.
+Use the console to examine the structure of one entry in the array, noting the variable names and what type they are.

 We are about to write some code to process our data.
 This only has to happen once and can be decoupled from our chart code, so lets write a function to do this: